“Managing Hospital Revenue cycle is a challenging job. Denial of claims makes it even tougher.“

 - Not covered by payer, procedures not covered under patients’ current benefit plans

-- Time limit for claim submission already passed: Claims need to be submitted within a specified timespan.
+- The time limit for claim submission already passed: Claims need to be submitted within a specified timespan.
 Outside of the set time period, claims get denied.

 Types of Denials

-CMS & RAC contractors categorised denials in two parts:
+CMS & RAC contractors categorized denials in two parts: